skrysm/devlog/content/articles/csharp-dotnet/locking-performance/index.md

 - /2012/10/net-locking-performance/
 ---

-Just a quick overview over the different lock types and their performance in .NET.
+Just a quick overview of the different lock types and their performance in .NET.

 For this test, the following method was called as fast as possible for 4 seconds: